Prescription Drug Crimes

 However, we also take a pragmatic approach to legal representation.
 If the evidence does support a DUI conviction, our focus will be on mitigating the long-term consequences of the allegations.

-Working with a criminal defense attorney doesn’t mean that you’ll avoid all consequences of a DUI.
+Working with a criminal defense attorney doesn’t mean that you’ll avoid all the consequences of a DUI.
 It does mean that your rights will be protected, and you won’t be steamrolled by the prosecutor.

 Many people who are accused of driving under the influence in Delaware come from other states.
 We have extensive experience coordinating criminal defense representation from people who reside out-of-state.
 We are able to work effectively from a distance to reduce the number of trips someone accused of DUI has to make back to Delaware.